gcastill0/api-gateway-oss/unit-01/README.md

 By default, Helm installs the latest version of the Gloo Edge chart.
 You can specify a version using the `--version` flag if needed.

-The `--create-namespace` flag ensures that the gloo-system namespace is created if it doesn't already exist.
+The `--create-namespace` flag ensures that the `gloo-system` namespace is created if it doesn't already exist.
+Using `gloo-system` is our standard convention, but you can name the namespace anything you want.

 Helm applies the chart, which is a collection of YAML templates that Kubernetes will use to create the necessary resources.